Large Deviations, Central Limit and dynamical phase transitions in the atom maser

 where the integrand

 is the unnormalised state of the cavity given that detections of type $i_1,\dots , i_k\in\{1,2,3,4\}$ have occurred at times $0\leq t_1\leq \dots \leq t_k\leq t$, and no other counting events happened in the meantime.
-From the four counting processes we focus on the first one associated with the detection of an atom in the ground state and simultaneous absorption of a photon by the cavity.
-We denote by $\Lambda_t$ the total number of such atoms detected up to time $t$.
-Similarly to the discrete case, by using the above unravelling we can show that the moment generating function of $\Lambda_t$ is given by
+Its trace is interpreted as the probability of observing the given measurement record.
+Notice that equation (\ref{eq:unravel}) can be obtained by duality from equation (\ref{eq:integral1}), so this description is mathematically rigorous.
+Among the four counting processes we focus on the first one associated with the detection of an atom in the ground state and simultaneous absorption of a photon by the cavity.
+We denote by $\Lambda_t$ the \emph{total number} of such atoms detected up to time $t$: for every $n_1 \in \mathbb{N}$